 Q: Will the new Y be built with natural gas?

 A: Yes, but minimally.
 Electricity will be the primary energy source.
-Natural gas will be used to warm the pools and as a backup system to the electricity.
-The Y is being built so that it can sustain a significant earthquake event and transition to an emergency shelter which requires natural gas as a backup when electricity is lost.
+Natural gas will be used to warm the pools and as a backup system for the electricity.
+The Y is being built so that it can sustain a significant earthquake event and transition to an emergency shelter that requires natural gas as a backup when electricity is lost.
 From an overall energy standpoint, the new Y is an extremely efficient building.
 The new Y will have its emissions fully offset by third-party verified and certified carbon offset credits.